Skip to main content

 In fact, there are only 32 permitted combinations of mirror planes, rotation axes, centres of symmetry and inversion axes.
 These are known as the 32 point groups.
 Each point group is a finite set of mutually compatible symmetry elements.
 When the symmetry elements of a point group are operated on each other, they simply generate one of the other elements within the group.

-This page titled 15.8: Combining symmetry is shared under a CC BY-NC-SA 2.0 license and was authored, remixed, and/or curated by Dissemination of IT for the Promotion of Materials Science (DoITPoMS) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 15.8: Combining symmetry is shared under a CC BY-NC-SA 2.0 license and was authored, remixed, and/or curated by Dissemination of IT for the Promotion of Materials Science (DoITPoMS) via source content that was edited to the style and standards of the LibreTexts platform.